telerik/blazor-docs/_contentTemplates/common/get-started.md

 Alternatively, you can also access the `.nupkg` files from [our private NuGet feed]({%slug installation/nuget%}) or by creating a [local feed from your installation]({%slug installation/msi%}#set-up-a-local-nuget-feed-in-visual-studio).
 #end

+#nuget-update-note

+>The improved Telerik NuGet v3 is now available for beta testing at <a href = " https://nuget.telerik.com/v3/index.json" target = "_blank"> https://nuget.telerik.com/v3/index.json.
+The new v3 API is faster, lighter, and reduces the number of requests from NuGet clients.
+You are welcome to try it.

+#end